Trey Gowdy Says ‘Impeach Him For What?’ To The Rod Rosenstein Impeachment Rumor

 House Freedom Caucus leaders Reps.
-Mark Meadows, (R-N.C.), and Jim Jordan, (R-Ohio) are rumored to be leading a movement to try to impeach the Deputy Attorney General Rod Rosenstein within the next couple of days.
-The main reason Rosenstein has been in the sites of the members of the House Freedom Caucus is that he is overseeing the Mueller investigation, and they want it shut down immediately.
-Also, they think he has dropped the ball on an investigation into biased FBI agents who are wlleged to be anti-Trump.
+Mark Meadows, (R-North Carolina), and Jim Jordan, (R-Ohio) are rumored to be leading a movement to try to impeach Deputy Attorney General Rod Rosenstein within the next couple of days.
+The main reason Rosenstein has been in the sights of the members of the House Freedom Caucus is that he is overseeing the Mueller investigation, and they want it shut down immediately.
+Also, they think he has dropped the ball on an investigation into biased FBI agents who are alleged to be anti-Trump.

 The problem is, they really don’t have a legitimate legal reason to do so.
-Rep. Trey Gowdy (R-S.C.), is a man in Washington that knows more than a few things about Intelligence Committee investigations, and he says there’s no basis for it, or in his own words, “Impeach him for what?”
+Rep. Trey Gowdy (R-South Carolina), is a man in Washington that knows more than a few things about Intelligence Committee investigations, and he says there’s no basis for it, or in his own words, “Impeach him for what?”

 Gowdy led the Benghazi investigation for two years, which turned up no convictions, so his credentials are in place when it comes to talking about just this kind of thing.
-Consisting of conservative and libertarian politicians, the House Freedom Caucus members are the most ideologically conservative House Republicans according to a Time Magazine report on the group.
-So far right, that even Gowdy who is considered very conservative never joined their ranks.
+Consisting of conservative and libertarian politicians, the House Freedom Caucus members are the most ideologically conservative House Republicans, according to a Time Magazine report on the group.
+They are so far right, that even Gowdy, who is considered very conservative, never joined their ranks.

-While some point to a movement in the House to remove Rosenstein, Gowdy told Face The Nation, he isn’t so sure there are enough votes to make it happen even if the legislation gets in play.
+While some point to a movement in the House to remove Rosenstein, Gowdy told Face The Nation, he isn’t so sure there are enough votes to make it happen, even if the legislation gets in play.
 He also joked that Politico may have better sources than he does, so maybe there is some momentum.

 WATCH: @TGowdySC slams effort by some House Republicans to #impeach Deputy Attorney General Rod Rosenstein.
 "No. For what?
 Impeach him for what?
 No," he tells @margbrennan https://t.co/HfKjxjiCe8 pic.twitter.com/ZVEWv891t3